-Tax Crime Investigation
+Tax Crime Investigations

 The Criminal Investigation Division (CID) of the IRS is in charge of investigating any tax-related offenses.
 They can include a wide variety of tax and non-tax crimes.
 Tax evasion is one of the more common types of tax crimes.
 Failing to file, making false statements, and interfering with investigations are common as well.

-A tax crime investigation can protect taxpayers, but it can also keep them from breaking the law.
+A tax crime investigation can protect taxpayers, but it can also keep them from breaking the law

-They hard to prevent taxpayers from evading their taxes, taking someone else’s identity, and filing fraudulent tax returns.
+They work hard to prevent taxpayers from evading their taxes, taking someone else’s identity, and filing fraudulent tax returns.

 The CID also investigates money laundering crimes under Title 18 of the United States Code (Crimes and Criminal Procedure), which can include aiding and abetting the commission of offenses, conspiring to defraud the United States, filing false claims, and making false statements.